If you prefer to always view the website in English, please click here.

 There are two important options for your surplus energy:

-This is the option we recommend, the most common choice for electricity self-consumption users to save money through the surplus energy from their solar panel installation.
+This is the option we recommend.
+It is the most common choice for electricity self-consumption users to save money through the surplus energy from their solar panel installation.

-The process is quick and simple, just 4 steps:
+If you are interested in surplus compensation, the process to join is quick and simple, in just four steps: